Mango Iced Tea

 Mango iced tea ingredients.

-Black Tea – I made this tea using Assam black tea leaves but you can also make it with green tea or earl grey tea for a healthier alternative.
+Black Tea – I made this iced mango tea using loose Assam black tea leaves but you can also make it with green tea or Earl Grey tea.

 Mango Puree – You can make mango puree at home or buy a can.
-I have mentioned the process to make homemade puree below.
+I have mentioned the process of making homemade puree in this post below.

 Mint Leaves – Fresh mint leaves add a refreshing and distinct taste to this drink.
 You can replace them with basil leaves for a flavor change.

-Sweetener – If the mangoes are sweet enough, you really do not need any sweetener.
-But if you feel the need, choose from sugar, maple syrup, agave nectar, or honey (not vegan).
+Sweetener – If the mangoes are sweet enough, you do not need any sweetener.
+But if you need to, choose from sugar, maple syrup, agave nectar, or honey (not vegan).

-You can add a splash of tequila, white rum, or vodka to make spiked mango iced tea.
+Add tequila, white rum, or vodka splash to make spiked mango iced tea.

 How To Make Mango Iced Tea